gdbooks/GameAI/README.md

 ## Resources

 [AIGamedev.com](http://aigamedev.com/) is agreed to be the best AI resource online.
 However, there are no specific tutorials.
-IT's all fuzzy theory and logic.
+Is's all fuzzy theory and logic.
 But that's kind of the nature of AI.